When I cook, I’m constantly grazing on whatever I’m making, and that’s how I discovered this raw walnut onion pate.

 - You need to mix the flax meal with the water before you start making the final paté mix, because it needs around 15 minutes to thicken up.
 Just mix it around now and then, and by the time you’re ready to use it, it should be gloopy, a bit like egg-whites in consistency.
 It helps to bind the paté together.

-- If you want to make this recipe gluten-free, swap the breadcrumbs for some extra oats or even some psyllium husks.
-Also make sure your rolled oats are gluten-free.
+- If you want to make this recipe gluten-free, you can swap the oats for some psyllium husks, ground flax, rice bran, quinoa flakes or chia seeds.
+Or you can make sure you buy gluten-free rolled oats.

 - This paté will firm up in the refrigerator after a couple of hours, so you could probably put it into moulds to make a raw terrine if you wanted to.